Assistant or Associate Professor, English

 This position includes a comprehensive benefits package which includes a dental, health, and extended vision care plan; pension plan, life insurance (compulsory and voluntary), academic long term disability, sick leave, travel insurance, death benefits, an employee assistance program, a professional expense allowance, and a flexible health and wellness spending program.

-Interested candidates should submit, via email, a cover letter, detailed curriculum vitae, teaching dossier, and sample of written or published work, and should arrange for 3 letters of reference to be sent directly to:
+Interested candidates should submit, via email, a cover letter, detailed curriculum vitae, teaching and research dossier, and sample of written or published work, and should arrange for three letters of reference to be sent directly to:

 Professor Wendy Roy, Head